LPvdT/git-for-colleagues/docs/design_best_practices/design.md

   commit id: "C" tag: "v1.0"
 ```

+While this may be a little bit convoluted for very small projects, where you can get away with a `main` and `development` branch, it is great to use in somewhat larger projects with multiple contributors.

 ## Branch: `main`

 This should be the *release* branch.
 Only stable, production-grade code should reside here.
 The only branches that should merge into the `main` branch are the `development` and `hotfix` branches.